SarahSaadain/aDNA_Pipeline_Snakemake/README.md

 Snakemake automatically tracks the state of the pipeline and will only re-run steps that are incomplete or outdated.
 If you want to restart the pipeline from the beginning, you can delete the relevant output files and re-run the pipeline.

-### Parallelization

-The number of threads can be adjusted using the `--cores` option when running Snakemake.
-Additionally, the `threads` parameter in the `config.yaml` file can be used to set default thread usage for specific rules.

 ## Folder Structure

 ### Species Folders

 The project contains folders for different species, which contain the raw data, processed data, and results for each species.

-When adding a new species, make sure to
-- add the folder name to the `config.yaml`
-- provide the raw reads in `<species>/raw/reads/` folder
-- provide the reference genome in `<species>/raw/ref_genome/` folder
-- provide mtDNA reads in `<species>/raw/mtdna/` folder
-- all other folders will be created and populated automatically
-  - folder `<species>/processed/` contains the intermediary files during processing
-  - folder `<species>/results/` contains the final results and reports
-  - general reads processing data will be in either `processed`or `results`.
-Everything related to a reference genome will have a `<reference_genome>` folder under `processed`or `results`.
-Typically, only the `results` folder will contain information required for further analyis.
-In case more information is required, the original files can often be found in the `processed` folder.
-Some exemptions include `*.sam` and unsorted `*.bam` files.
-These are deleted to save storrage space.
-Most other files are kept in order to allow reprocessing the pipeline from different points in case something fails.
-If a step should be repeated, the relevant files need to be deleted manually.

 #### RAW Reads Filenames